berwyntan/todolist-cs50/README.md

 ### Video Demo

 ### About
 This is my final project for CS50x 2022.
 It is a todo list app, built with PERN stack.
+The idea for this app came from using Reminders app on iOS.
+It felt good to complete tasks and watch them disappear from your list, but it would be great to be able to reuse completed tasks so you didn't have to type it again.
+This also lets you practice atomic habits by making it easy to add back your habit to the list.

 ### Frontend
 The frontend is built using React.